Where to put your Trello Card

 g.
 Scheduled to social media, and uploaded content and caption to AirTable

 8. Make sure to add your assets to the Trello card, this acts as a backup in case our OneDrive should ever malfunction, the content created will be stored on Trello to be located at a later date.
+It's also helpful for other stakeholders to see and review content.

 ⚠Please remember to include any updates about your project on your Trello Card.
 Whilst it’s great to have conversations in Teams, things can be missed or forgotten, and a quick comment on Trello prevents this!⚠